What is administration? And what is an administrator?

 This largely depends on your employment status.

-An employee’s rights
+An employee’s rights in administration

 In situations involving administration, if an employee is employed by an administrator (ie if an administrator is running the company that employs them) for more than 14 days, their employment rights are considered to have been adopted by the administrator.
-Adopting employment contracts in this situation does, however, require some positive action.
+Adopting employment contracts in this situation, however, does require some positive action.
 For example, the administrator continues the employee’s working contract in writing or (in most circumstances) continues to pay the employee’s wages.

 If the company is sold on in a pre-pack administration (ie where the whole or part sale of a company or its assets is negotiated with a buyer before an administrator is appointed, the administrator should consider employees for TUPE (ie transferring their employment rights to the new owner).
 Note that this depends on the length of service of the individual.

-A contractor’s rights
+A contractor’s rights in administration

 Now, if you are a consultant (ie contractor) or subcontractor, having a contract is vital.
-Without this, you have no right to claim for anything (eg a job or redundancy pay )in any administration situation.
-However, if you have a contract then this works in your favour.
+Without this, you have no right to claim for anything (eg a job or redundancy pay) in any administration situation.
+However, if you have a contract, then this works in your favour.
 You have the right to have the amounts in your contract covered by the administrator.
-However, it should be noted that as a contractor you are an unsecured creditor and are unlikely to receive more than a very small percentage of what you are owed.
+However, it should be noted that as a contractor, you are an unsecured creditor and are unlikely to receive more than a very small percentage of what you are owed.

-To understand the order of priority of claims see Company Rescue’s guidance on who gets paid first.
+To understand the order of priority of claims, see Company Rescue’s guidance on who gets paid first.

-For more information on employment status, read Consultants, workers and employees.
+For more information on employment status, read Consultants, workers, and employees.

 Claiming payments owed during administration